E-Cell-IITH/startup_studio/README.md

 - [x] Mentor registration
 - [x] admin approval for mentors
 - [x] delete on cascade for expertise
+- [ ] show profile page according to startup or mentor
 - [ ] Fetch all the mentors
 - [ ] Fetch all the startups
 - [ ] get mentorship option for startup